cs1302uga/cs1302-ce21/README.md

 This class exercise explores creating custom JavaFX components by extending (inheriting from) existing JavaFX components.

+## Course-Specific Learning Outcomes
+* **LO2.a:** Identify redundancy in a set of classes and interfaces, then refactor using inheritance and polymorphism to emphasize code reuse.
+* **LO7.a:** (Partial) Design and implement a graphical user interface in a software project.

 ## References and Prerequisites

 * [CSCI 1302 JavaFX 8 Bookmarks and Notes](http://cobweb.cs.uga.edu/~mec/cs1302/gui/)